basysKom/basyskom_toolbox/006_tool.enable_security_hardening_flags.md

-# Tool Make use of exploit mitigations
+# Make use of exploit mitigations

 ## Goals